Kong/kongponents/docs/components/textarea.md

 KTextArea has a couple of natural event bindings.

-- `ktextarea` - Fired on change, returns the content of the textarea
+- `input` - Fired on change, returns the content of the textarea
 - `char-limit-exceeded` - Fired when the text starts or stops exceeding the limit, returns an object:

     ```json